• Why Us

 Start by typing your first tweet.

-How to create a tweet thread in a third party social media scheduling tool
+How to create a tweet thread in a third party using Publer, a social media scheduling tool

 Then click those talk bubbles underneath.

-creating tweet threads in 3rd party social media scheduling tools
+creating tweet threads in publer, a 3rd party social media scheduling tool

 Toggle on the option to “add follow up comments.”

-create tweet thirds with a third party tool
+create tweet threads with publer, a third party social media management tool

 Note: if you’ve created content for more than one channel (ie: Facebook, Twitter, LinkedIn AND Twitter) you can easily select which account(s) you want to add follow-up comments too.